Registering a Trademark in China: A Necessary Step for Fashion and Luxury Brands

 China is home to many of the world’s largest economies, but it doesn’t have a mutual trademark agreement with any other country.
 This means that if you want your business’ trademarks recognized in China, then they’ll need to be registered again for recognition as yours there.

-For example, even if you are the founder of your own brand, trademark squatters will be able to sell freely products under your brand while you won’t be able to do so.
+For example, even if you are the founder of your own brand, trademark squatters will be able to sell freely products under your brand while you won’t be able to do so with bad faith registrations.
 Several brands have contacted us to say how much they were desperate because another company had already registered their trademark.
-The problem is that it is extremely difficult, long, and fastidious to get your trademark back and that you’ll have to pay quite a huge amount of money to get it back.
+The problem is that it is extremely difficult, long, and fastidious to get your trademark back, and you’ll have to pay quite a huge amount of money to get it back.

-Trademark Disupute example: The Muji Vs Natural Mill case
+Trademark Dispute example: The Muji vs Natural Mill case

 Don’t be like Muji, register your brand within China’s trademark system and save yourself from troubles down the line.